Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{TS-CHIEF}

-\textbf{The Time Series Combination of Heterogeneous and Integrated Embedding Forest (TS-CHIEF)~\citep{shifaz20ts-chief}} is a homogeneous ensemble where hybrid features are embedded in tree nodes rather than modularised through separate classifiers.
-The TS-CHIEF is made up of an ensemble of trees which embed distance, dictionary and spectral base features.
+The Time Series Combination of Heterogeneous and Integrated Embedding Forest (TS-CHIEF)~\citep{shifaz20ts-chief} is a homogeneous ensemble where hybrid features are embedded in tree nodes rather than modularised through separate classifiers.
+The TS-CHIEF comprises an ensemble of trees that embed distance, dictionary, and spectral base features.
 At each node, a number of splitting criteria from each of these representations are considered.
 These splits use randomly initialised parameters to help maintain diversity in the ensemble.
 The dictionary based splits are based on BOSS, distance splits based on EE and interval splits based on RISE.
 The goal of TS-CHIEF was to obtain the benefits of multiple representations without the massive processing requirement of the original HIVE-COTE.